Azure/Industrial-IoT/src/Azure.IIoT.OpcUa.Client/src/readme.md

 which then is created on the server.
 The client then updates parameters and thus the session with the handle is updated with the parameters on the server.
 This is the case for all three entities on the server.
-For efficiency reasons, monitored items can be updated in a bulk call.
+For efficiency reasons, monitored items can be updated in a bulk OPC UA service call.
 The same applies to setting the subscription publishing mode.

 The goal of the sdk is to provide a simple API where the implementation manages the state of all entities (channels, sessions, subscriptions, monitored items).
 The user can change the